 Just before finding out that her brother had gotten Lillian pregnant, Mrs. Walton decided she would have children, since her husband wanted them so much.
 But the damage done by the abortions has rendered her forever barren.
 And so, we see her and her husband growing old, with images of the three children they would have had if she had not aborted them.

 The movie’s case in favor of legalizing birth control is twofold: it would ameliorate the suffering of the poor, and fewer inferior children would result in less crime.
-And the case it tries to make against abortion is twofold as well: it is dangerous for poor women, and rich women will have fewer superior children.
-But these supposedly superior rich people leave something to be desired.
+And the case it tries to make against abortion is twofold as well: it is dangerous for poor women, and it results in rich women having fewer superior children.
+But notwithstanding this movie’s presumption that rich people have superior traits worthy of being passed on to their offspring, what is presented to us dramatically hardly persuades us of this conceit.
 The women are just lazy and pampered, and the men seduce lower-class women, getting them pregnant.

 Of course, the best movie dealing with these issues is Idiocracy (2006).